Lady Margaret Beaufort: Legacy

 Lady Margaret Beaufort was a lifelong artistic patron and supporter of academia.
+Margaret commissioned the first English parody mass from Robert Fayrfax based on his earlier motet, O bone Jesu.

 While married to Lord Stanley Margaret endowed the building of chapels in Wales.
 Like Edward IV and his court, she was also involved with the advances in printing of William Caxton and his successor Wynkyn de Worde, not only as a patroness but for her own acquisition.
 The first book she commissioned from Caxton in 1483 was the 13th-century French romance Blanchardin et Eglantine, which mirrored fairly closely the match she was forging in secret between her son Henry and Elizabeth of York, with the aid of Elizabeth Woodville, then in sanctuary from Richard III in Westminster Abbey.
 Six years later, after Richard's defeat by Henry at Bosworth, she commissioned an English translation of the romance from Caxton: it heralded the beginning of a period of Tudor patronage.
-Apart from encouraging book production and building her own library, Margaret also achieved considerable success as a translator, becoming the first English translator of the Imitation of Christ known by name, as well as translating the fifteenth-century Netherlandish treatise The Mirror of Gold for the Sinful Soul from a French intermediary.
+Apart from encouraging book production and building her own library, Margaret also achieved considerable success as a translator, becoming the first English translator of the Imitation of Christ known by name, as well as translating the 15th-century Netherlandish treatise The Mirror of Gold for the Sinful Soul from a French intermediary.

 In 1497 she announced her intention to build a free school for the general public of Wimborne.
 Following her death in 1509, Wimborne Grammar School came into existence, to become Queen Elizabeth's School, Wimborne Minster.